-0 Can students Course changes can be requested once students arrive in Glasgow. change their course choices?
-Students will have until the end of our standard add/drop period in the first two weeks of teaching to make course changes.
-NAME OF STREET Destruction in the state of the Market of the Artist of the state of t What students Partner institutions should contact the Visiting Students team to advise them have any of any students with disabilities or additional support needs.
-Students with a additional disability or additional support needs should register with our Disability support needs?
-Service.
+Students should not attempt to enrol themselves in courses or drop courses from their timetable.
+Can students change their course choices?
+If course changes are required, then they can be requested on arrival in Glasgow.
+We recommend students attain home university approval for additional/ alternative courses prior to arrival, where this approval is required.
+Please note we will prioritise course change requests for students who still need a full curriculum.
+We ask that any changes are requested as soon as possible, and students will have until the middle of the final week of our standard add/drop period to make changes.
+UofG add/drop period is in the first two weeks of teaching.
+What if students have any disabilities or additional support needs?
+Partner institutions should contact the Visiting Students team to advise them of any students with disabilities or additional support needs.
+Students with a disability or additional support needs should disclose this on their application and register with our Disability Service to allow for UofG to provide support needed.
 Under the Equality Act 2010 (England, Scotland, and Wales) and the Disability Discrimination Act 1995 (Northern Ireland), a person is considered to be disabled if they have a physical or mental impairment, and the impairment has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
 'Substantial' is defined by as 'more than minor or trivial'.
-An impairment is considered to have a long-term effect if: it has lasted for at least 12 months, it is likely to last for at least 12 months, or it is likely to last for the rest of the life of the person. , For further information about disability-related study support at the University of Glasgow, please check the Disability Service web pages: University of Glasgow - MyGlasgow - Disability Service web pages.
-Oniversity of Glashow Wiyellashow Disability Service To ensure that you receive disability-related study support, please register with the Disability Service: University of Glasgow - MyGlasgow - Disability Service - Arranging support Service Arranging support
+An impairment is considered to have a long-term effect if: it has lasted for at least 12 months, it is likely to last for at least 12 months, or it is likely to last for the rest of the life of the person.
+For further information about disability-related study support at the University of Glasgow, please check the Disability Service web pages: University of Glasgow - MyGlasgow - Disability Service To ensure that you receive disability-related study support, please register with the Disability Service: University of Glasgow - MyGlasgow - Disability Service - Arranging support

-Step 2: Preparing for arrival to Glasgow

-Do students require a visa?

-All students who are not UK or Irish nationals are required to obtain immigration permission to study at the University of Glasgow.

-There are two options available to incoming students with regards to immigration in the United Kingdom:

-- 1. Visitor Visa (for one semester stays) OR - 2.
-Student Visa (for study periods longer than 6 months)

-See here for information on all visas.

-How do students register as a University of Glasgow student?

-Students will be emailed in August for Semester 1 and Full Academic Year and in December for Semester 2, when online registration is open.

-This email will include details of how to log onto the student portal 'MyGlasgow' and complete the registration process.

-Students should complete academic registration as soon as possible to be enrolled in courses.

-Both academic and financial registration should be completed prior to arrival in Glasgow, where possible.

-How do students apply for UofG accommodation?
+Pre-Arrival

+Registration Team Pre-Arrival Application & Enrolment UofG All students who are not UK or Irish nationals are required to obtain immigration permission to study at the University of Glasgow.
+What kind of There are two options available to incoming students with regards visa do to immigration in the United Kingdom: students 1.
+Visitor Visa (for one semester stays) OR need?
+2. Student Visa (for study periods longer than 6 months) See here for information on all visas.
+Registration is the process of matriculating and becoming a student at the University of Glasgow.
+Visiting Students team will provide all students with a registration guide.
+Students will be emailed details on how to log onto the student portal 'MyGlasgow' and complete the process when registration opens: August for Semester 1 and Full Academic Year December for Semester 2.
+How do students Students should complete academic registration as soon as register as a possible to be enrolled in courses.
+University of Glasgow Both academic and financial registration should be completed student? prior to arrival in Glasgow, where possible.
+If you are financially sponsoring your students, we will contact you to request a sponsor letter to confirm fees covered by your institution.
+Sponsored students will only be able to complete financial registration after arrival in Glasgow once fees are moved from student records by our finance team.